semgrep/semgrep-docs/docs/kb/semgrep-code/gitlab-group-variables.md

 There is a [known issue](https://gitlab.com/gitlab-org/gitlab/-/issues/199741) where group variables are accessible to projects but are not resolved by GitLab's runners.

-Semgrep's [default configuration](https://semgrep.dev/docs/semgrep-ci/sample-ci-configs/#gitlab-cicd) recommends setting the variable as a project or repo variable.
+Semgrep's [default configuration](https://semgrep.dev/docs/semgrep-ci/sample-ci-configs/#gitlab-cicd) recommends setting the variable as a project or repository variable.
 Project variables are properly resolved by GitLab's runners.

 If you prefer to use a group variable, remove the explicit reference to `SEMGREP_APP_TOKEN` from your `.gitlab-ci.yml` file.
 For example, the default configuration would look like this after the change: